jozin36/assignment-gis/README.md

 **Application description**:

-A web application showing nearbay parking lots in the city Bratislava.
-The parking lots will be sorted by distance to user in the sidebar.
-The size if parking areas are indicated by the size of the landmark on the map.
+A web application showing nearbay parking lots in the Bratislava city and nearbay neighbourhood.
+The parking lots will be sorted by distance to the user in the sidebar.
+The size of parking areas are indicated by the size of the landmark on the map.
 User can filter parking lots by distance or size.
+A user can hihglight the shortest route to the choosen parking lot.

 **Data source**: [Open Street Maps](https://www.openstreetmap.org/)